 The Server Message Block (SMB) is a network protocol that enables users to communicate with remote computers and servers — to use their resources or share, open, and edit files.
 It’s also referred to as the server/client protocol, as the server has a resource that it can share with the client.

 The SMB protocol creates a connection between the server and the client by sending multiple request-response messages back and forth.
-It can do this using the TCP/IP or other network protocols.

 Imagine your team is working on a large project that involves a lot of back and forth.
 You might want to be able to share and edit files that are stored in one place.
 The SMB protocol will allow your team members to use these shared files as if they were on their own hard drives.
 Even if one of them is on a business trip half a world away, they can still access and use the data.